moj-analytical-services/our-coding-standards/minimum_standards.md

 Code is appropriately commented.
 [Comments are for explaining why something is needed, not how it works.](https://github.com/moj-analytical-services/our-coding-standards/blob/7e751164d577b521e7f62484a68ee1861f8ae4ac/they_are_users_too.md#L4) |
 Non trivial functions are documented using the programming language's accepted standard e.g. Roxygen, PEP8.
 TODO:  Add guide to commenting |
 **Unit testing** ||
-Unit tests exist that test the overall model, but not individual functions | All | Unit tests Unit tests exist at the function level, which test a range of parameters  | Medium + | You should have reached code coverage of at least 75% | Medium + | Higher code coverage means that more routes through you code have been checked.
+Unit tests exist that test the overall model, but not individual functions | All | Unit tests help give you confidence that your model does what you think it does
+Unit tests exist at the function level, which test a range of parameters  | Medium + | You should have reached code coverage of at least 75% | Medium + | Higher code coverage means that more routes through you code have been checked.
 Low code coverage is a bad sign, high code coverage is not necessarily a good thing.
+**Dependency Management** ||
+Your project should be tested on someone else's machine | Small + | There may be software or other dependencies installed on your machine that mean the project doesn't work on others' machines.
+Dependency management using Packrat, Pip freeze, or equivalent. | Small + | If your code depends on external packages, these change over time, and need to be enumerated.
+This guarantees that your code will work on others' machines, and that it will work on your machine in a year's time.
+**Refactoring** ||
+**Language specific** ||
+You must follow PEP8 | Python |
+Use a VirtualEnv | Python |
+Use Hadley's code style guide | R |

 ### Advice for re-usable, packages and modules: